 Furthermore, the usual agreement between autocratic government and population in Egypt has been an exchange of civil liberties for economic development, and stability.
 If Sisi can stay the course, provide reasonable improvements and growth over the next few years (after this period of austerity), then his future as the President of Egypt will be relatively secure.
 If on the other hand, poverty rates continue to climb, it seems likely that Sisi’s support within the military, as well as in the wider population will be eroded.

-The anti-Sisi protests in Egypt in late 2019 are symptomatic of a population that is deeply unhappy with poverty, economic conditions and corruption.
+The anti-Sisi protests in Egypt in late 2019 are symptomatic of a population that is deeply unhappy with a future in poverty, economic conditions and corruption.
 However, the part of the agreement between autocratic government and the population is that the majority accepts that the government will crack down on protestors severely, and the protests in 2019 have been limited in comparison to those that toppled Morsi or Mubarak.

 Egypt has several troubling issues, some of which remain un-addressed.
 While Sisi’s government has attempted to deal with dependence on subsidies and seems able to deliver reasonable economic growth, it remains to be seen whether he will be able to reform other areas, such as the military-owned industrial sector, corruption and nepotism, to say nothing of the longer-term issues to do with Egyptian water supply and the Ethiopian Renaissance dam project (covered in part by this Grey Dynamics Intelligence Assessment), which threatens to destroy anywhere between 17-51% of Egyptian agricultural land, depending on how the reservoir is filled.
 Some positive steps have been taken, but further painful reforms are required.
 The most impoverished in Egypt will need to start seeing some improvements if President Sisi wishes to stay in power with ease.
 If they see no such improvement in the next few years, expect greater protests than those that took place this year, as well as a deteriorating security situation.